 - Privacy and Surveillance

-In total, the Digital Rights Learning Exchange involved 20 aspiring human right defenders, lawyers, journalists, researchers and Internet Governance activists from 7 countries (Haiti, Kenya, Nigeria, Senegal, Tanzania, Uganda, Zimbabwe).
-The program engagement was tailored specifically to promote active collaboration between participants coming from various communities, foster peer learning and build networks for digital rights cooperation.
+In total, the Digital Rights Learning Exchange involved 20 aspiring human rights defenders, lawyers, journalists, researchers, and Internet Governance activists from 7 countries (Haiti, Kenya, Nigeria, Senegal, Tanzania, Uganda, and Zimbabwe).
+The program engagement was tailored specifically to promote active collaboration between participants coming from various communities, foster peer learning, and build networks for digital rights cooperation.

-By its design the DRLX consisted of the six-week online course, weekly 90 minutes group meetings with industry experts as a guest speaker, a group project, where participants were developing a digital rights advocacy campaign, and a 2-week group mentorship with an industry expert, who provided the feedback on participant projects.
-Over the span of the program participants had an opportunity to acquire knowledge on advocacy planning, communication, monitoring, evaluation as well as test their learnings and skills by applying them to the group projects.
+By its design, the DRLX consisted of a six-week online course, weekly 90 minutes group meetings with industry experts as a guest speaker, a group project where participants were developing a digital rights advocacy campaign, and a 2-week group mentorship with an industry expert who provided the feedback on participant projects.
+Over the span of the program, participants had an opportunity to acquire knowledge on advocacy planning, communication, monitoring, and evaluation and test their learnings and skills by applying them to group projects.
 The end of the DRLX Cohort 2 was marked with a Finale Event, where participants presented their group projects to the community.
-The event gathered program alumni, mentors.
+The event gathered program alumni and mentors.
 DIGRA community members and fellow digital rights advocates of the participants.